-Blackberry / Dewberry - Foliar applications of Cimarron (0.5 oz/A or 1 oz/100gal), PastureGard (4 pt/A) and Remedy Ultra (1-2 pt/A or 1% v/v mix) have given good results.
-MU research has found that Cimarron worked best post-flower and PastureGard was better mid-flower.
-Banvel is recommended at the rate of 1 to 2 quarts per acre broadcast.
-Good results have been found with 1 pt/A Remedy Ultra tank mixed with 1 qt/A Grazon P+D. Treat when blackberries are flowering.
+Blackberry / Dewberry - Foliar applications of Cimarron (0.5 oz/A or 1 oz/100gal), PastureGard (4 pt/A) and Remedy Ultra (1-2 pt/A or 1% v/v mix) combined with 1 qt/A of 2.4-D ester have given good results.
+Good results have been found with 1 pt/A Remedy Ultra tank mixed with 1 qt/A Grazon P+D. MU research has found that late-summer to early-fall spray works best.
+Cimarron performed well post-fruit drop and PastureGard performed well at mid-flower.
 Canes should have two or more years of growth.
 Spraying one year will not give good control of blackberries.
 It generally takes three or more applications to get adequate control.

-Honey Locust - Foliar applications of Grazon P+D (1-2 qt/A or 2% v/v mix) mixed with Remedy Ultra or Surmount gives excellent control of small sprouts.
+Honey Locust - Foliar applications of GrazonNext HL, Surmount, Tordon 22K, Grazon P+D (1-2 qt/A or 2% v/v mix) mixed with Remedy Ultra or Surmount gives best control of small sprouts.
 Total coverage of the leaves is essential.
-Multiple mowings (3 to 4 per year over several years) can give acceptable levels of control.
+Multiple mowing (3 to 4 per year over several years) can give acceptable levels of control.
 For larger trees, basal bark treatments with Pathfinder II or cut stump treatment with Tordon RTU give acceptable levels of control to smaller trees.

 Horsenettle (Bullnettle) - Tordon 22K (1 pt/A) or Grazon P+D (1 qt/A) have given best results on the control of horsenettle.
-Seed in the ground can make it a perennial problem.
+Perennial weed and prolific seed producer.

-Osage Orange (Hedge) - Remedy is somewhat effective as a foliar treatment.
+Osage Orange (Hedge) - Remedy Ultra is somewhat effective as a foliar treatment.
 Best control may be achieved with basal bark treatments of Pathfinder II or cut stump treatments with Tordon RTU.
 Double girdling the tree near the base about an inch deep and then treating the girdled area with Tordon RTU or Pathfinder II can be effective.